dieswaytoofast/app_cache/README.md

 Details
 =======
 _app_cache_ simplifies the process of setting up and accessing your mnesia tables.
-Of course, there is a bit of _win some lose some_ here, i.e., for absolutely performance and controllability, you're better off using mnesia directly.
+Of course, there is a bit of _win some lose some_ here, i.e., for absolute performance and controllability, you're better off using mnesia directly.
 That said, we tend to use this for most of our own needs, dropping into mnesia only when necessary.

 _app_cache_ stores information about your tables in the form of metadata, in a table called ``` app_metatable``` (big shocker in this name, eh?).
 The metadata is stored in a record that looks like so